calvinater97/rock-paper-scissors/README.md

 # Future Work

-* Improve the method of comaparing values
+* Improve the method of comparing values
 * Add the option to have two users play together